thislight/away/README.md

 Or copy the files you need.
 Away is zero-dependency.

 ## Current versions
-- Developing: 0.1.3
-- RR(Release-Ready): 0.1.2
+- 0.1.2 (current)
-- Stable: COMING SOON
+- 0.1.3 (developing)

 ## Drivers
-Use away with any other asynchronous-programming library.
+Use away with any other asynchronous I/O library.

 - [away-luv](https://github.com/thislight/away-luv)